Nafir: Persians, Arabs, Islam

-A miniature illustrated by Yahya ibn Mahmud al-Wasiti for the Maqāmāt by the Arabic poet al-Hariri (1054–1122) in a manuscript from 1237 shows an Arabic military band with flags and standards in the depiction of the 7th Maqāma.
+A miniature illustrated by Yahya ibn Mahmud al-Wasiti for the Maqāmāt by the Arabic poet al-Hariri (1054–1122), in a 1237 manuscript, depicts an Arabic military band with flags and standards in the 7th Maqāma.
 Typical of similar paintings from the 13th century are the paired, largely cylindrical long trumpets nafīr and the pair of kettledrums naqqāra.
-The size of the military orchestra subordinate to them was measured according to the ruler's power.
+The ruler's power determined the size of the military orchestra subordinate to them.
 A typical large orchestra consisted of about 40 musicians, who, in addition to kettle drums (small naqqārat, medium-sized kūsāt and large kūrgāt), cylinder drums (tabl), cylindrical trumpets (nafīr) and conical trumpets (būq), cymbals (sunūj), gongs (tusūt) and bells (jalajil).

 Another type of trumpet, with a short cylindrical tube, is shown in a Persian miniature in a late fourteenth-century manuscript.
 The manuscript contains the cosmography ja'ib al-machlūqāt ("Wonders of Creation") written by Zakariya al-Qazwini (1203–1283).
 The Muslim angel Isrāfīl, who appears as a herald of the Day of Resurrection similar to the Christian archangel Gabriel, blows his trumpet for the Last Judgment.
-The two spherical ridges on the trumpet are the junctions of the mouthpiece, tube and funnel-shaped bell.
+The two spherical ridges on the trumpet are the junctions of the mouthpiece, tube, and funnel-shaped bell.
 They resemble the thickenings on the pipe in Germany and France introduced in the military trumpet busine (French buisine) in the 13th century.
 As a possible early precursor of this nafīr type, Joachim Braun (2002) mentions the depiction of two short wind instruments with funnel-shaped bells on an Israelite bar kokhba coin minted between 132 and 135 AD.
 According to Braun, the unclearly designed thickenings at the upper end of these instruments could also refer to reed instruments.